ogubuike245/astro-blog/src/pages/posts/post-2.md

 ---
 layout: ../../layouts/MarkdownPostLayout.astro
-title: "My First Blog Post"
+title: "My Second Blog Post"
 pubDate: 2022-07-01
 description: "This is the first post of my new Astro blog."
 author: "Astro Learner"